 Kohl Mansion, Tudor Revival estate in Burlingame, United States.

-Kohl Mansion is a three-story estate built in the English Tudor Revival style situated on substantial grounds in Burlingame.
-The property features a rose garden, tennis courts, and a separate carriage house that originally served the family's needs.
+Kohl Mansion is a three-story house built in the English Tudor Revival style on a large property in Burlingame, California.
+The grounds include a rose garden, tennis courts, and a separate carriage house that was part of the original layout.

 The community of curious travelers